 The Group operates in a retail environment where quality, price and value are critical to the customers it serves.
 The retail fashion market is also becoming an increasingly global market through the impact of online shopping and the entry of overseas retailers into Australia.
-The Group is continually monitoring these developments and is adapting its business model to this changing landscape while the core focus remains constant.
+The Group is constantly monitoring these developments and is adapting its business model to this changing landscape.